8 interesting facts about Monday's tornado

 The reason for that is that a landspout tornado is not in the thunderstorm until after it forms.

-The radar that National Weather Service meteorologists use to scan storms for rotation cannot see landspout tornadoes until a few minutes after they form.
-It is usually quicker to get an eyewitness report of the tornado on the ground, then it is to wait to see it on radar.
+The radar that National Weather Service (NWS) meteorologists use to scan storms for rotation cannot see landspout tornadoes until a few minutes after they form.
+It is usually quicker to get an eyewitness report of the tornado on the ground, than it is to wait to see it on the radar.

-A supercell tornado can be seen on radar 8 to 18 minutes before it becomes a tornado because it develops in the thunderstorm and works it's way down to the ground.
+A supercell tornado can be seen on the radar eight to 18 minutes before it becomes a tornado because it develops in the thunderstorm and works its way down to the ground.

 No. 3: Tallest Tornado?